 I know that getting your driver’s permit is an exciting time!
-You’ve waited a long time for this, but before you start the engine and put your hands at 10 and 2, I need to tell you my rules for learning to drive:
+You’ve waited a long time for this, but before you start the engine and put your hands at 10 and 2, I need to tell you my rules for new drivers learning to drive.

 1. Take the driving class seriously.